MicroFocus/octane-bridge-components/readme.md

 - allow to submit request and synchronously wait for the response from hosting application perspective
 - functioning correctly in clustered environment

+Find detailed info as of how to consume this component [here](octane-bridge-server/docs/readme.md)

 #### Bridge Client Component

 Responsibility of this component is to provide smooth interaction with the underlying transport facility (WS, probably HTTP as a fallback in the future) while receiving messages from the server, and submitting responses to the server.